asperkins42/miscellaneous/LiteScope.md

 The first three lines `Exact: soc_basesoc_vexriscv_aw_valid; Exact: soc_basesoc_vexriscv_aw_valid; Condition: soc_basesoc_vexriscv_aw_valid == 0b1` print, then it hangs for a second, followed by the timeout error.

+I am unable to continue to Step 5 because LiteScope times out instead of waiting.

 I am uncertain how to keep this from happening.
 By the time I run the command, I have already stopped running the LiteX terminal that runs my kernel, so I don't think that is conflicting, but I am unsure how to continue from here.
 I have attached my project file below so you can see how my SoC is set up and what signals are being exposed to LiteScope.
+If there are any additional files you would like to see, let me know.

 ### TARGET File
 ```